songweizhi/MetaCHIP/README.md

 1. :warning: If you clone the repository directly off GitHub you might end up with a version that is still under development.

-Notes
----

-:warning: For a reliable construction of the species tree, input genomes need to be with at least **40%** completeness.

 How to run:
 ---